inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 #### TRANSFORM THE DATA
 The dataset is now loaded.
 The next step is to transfom it.
 1. Add a `Python > Generic(no Template) Transformer` and rename it to 'transformed_staged_data'
-2. Add a transformation that standardizes the column names to be all lower case with no spaces.
+2. Add a transformation that standardizes the column names to lower case with no spaces.
 ```python
 @transformer
 def transform(data, *args, **kwargs):